The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Introduction

-Note that in \cite{rr} the method of expansion of double Ito stochastic integrals (\ref{ito}) ($k=2;$ $\psi_1(s), \psi_2(s) \equiv 1;$ $i_1, i_2 =1,\ldots,m$) based on expansion of the Wiener process using Haar functions and trigonometric functions has been considered.
-The restrictions of the method \cite{rr} are also connected with iterated application of the operation of limit transition at least starting from the third multiplicity of iterated stochastic integrals.
+Note that in \cite{rr} the method of approximation of the double Ito stochastic integral (\ref{ito}) ($\psi_1(\tau),$ $\psi_2(\tau)$ $\equiv 1$ and $i_1, i_2 =1,\ldots,m$) based on expansion of the Wiener process using Haar functions and trigonometric functions has been considered.
+The restrictions of the method \cite{rr} as well as the Milstein approach \cite{Mi2} are connected with the iterated application of the operation of limit transition at least starting from the second (in general case) and third multiplicity of iterated stochastic integrals.